What is a project charter? (+ project charter template)

 • Project approval.

-Let’s briefly explain everything mentioned.
+Let’s briefly explain each of these elements.

-Project title
+Component #1: Project title

-General project information
+Component #2: General project information

 • The project manager,